andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

   cd $HOME
   mkdir BIDS_tutorial

-We have now created our project folder (BIDS_tutorial) in our home directory.
+You have now created our project folder (BIDS_tutorial) in your home directory.

 Download data
 *************
-The data can be found `here.<https://drive.google.com/drive/folders/1vVW3jPfYdvh52juiHTUnkmY6bjvxZQcR?usp=sharing>`__ Be sure to download the entire folder and not individual files.
+The data can be found `here <https://drive.google.com/drive/folders/1vVW3jPfYdvh52juiHTUnkmY6bjvxZQcR?usp=sharing>`__.
+Be sure to download the entire folder and not individual files.
 Due to the size of the folder, it will take several minutes to zip and download everything.
-Once downloaded, type the following into the command line, line by line:
+If the download appears to have stalled, cancel the current download and retry.
+Once downloaded, extract/unzip the files (in your Downloads folder), and type the following into the command line, line by line:

 ::

-  cd ~/Downloads
-  unzip BIDS_tutorial_data*.zip
-  mv BIDS_tutorial_data $HOME/BIDS_tutorial
+  mv ~/Downloads/BIDS_tutorial_data $HOME/BIDS_tutorial
-  cd

-The data is now unzipped and has been moved into our project folder
+The data has now been moved into your project folder

 CMake and pip Installation
 **************************